openstack/keystone/doc/source/architecture.rst

 There are a few main data types:

- * **User**: has account credentials, is associated with one or more tenants
+ * **User**: has account credentials, is associated with one or more projects or domains
+ * **Group**: a collection of users, is associated with one or more projects or domains
- * **Tenant**: unit of ownership in OpenStack, contains one or more users
+ * **Project**: unit of ownership in OpenStack, contains one or more users
+ * **Domain**: unit of ownership in OpenStack, contains users, groups and projects
- * **Role**: a first-class piece of metadata associated with many user-tenant pairs.
+ * **Role**: a first-class piece of metadata associated with many user-project pairs.
- * **Token**: identifying credential associated with a user or user and tenant
+ * **Token**: identifying credential associated with a user or user and project
- * **Extras**: bucket of key-value metadata associated with a user-tenant pair.
+ * **Extras**: bucket of key-value metadata associated with a user-project pair.
  * **Rule**: describes a set of requirements for performing an action.

-While the general data model allows a many-to-many relationship between Users and Tenants and a many-to-one relationship between Extras and User-Tenant pairs, the actual backend implementations take varying levels of advantage of that functionality.
+While the general data model allows a many-to-many relationship between Users and Groups to Projects and Domains; the actual backend implementations take varying levels of advantage of that functionality.

 ----------------